 (Activate the Publicize feature)

-After configuring all plugin and account settings, your content is ready for distribution.
+After all of the account and plugin settings have been configured, your content is ready for distribution.

-(Publicize details show in your Publish section.)
+(Publicize details show in the Publish section.)

-Now, whenever you publish new content, it will automatically get shared on every account you have set up …
+Now, whenever you publish a new post, it will automatically get shared on all of the accounts you have set up …

 CommentLuv